infinityworks/node-app-data-connectors/README.md

 # node-app-data-connectors

+## DEPRECATED

+Please use [node-app-mysql-connector](https://github.com/infinityworks/node-app-mysql-connector) for managing MySQL connections.

+Redis and HTTP connections are usually simple enough to not require lots of additional management logic, so just use the appropriate libraries directly.
+You can use the `wrappers` module within [node-app-base](https://github.com/infinityworks/node-app-base) to help manage log output.

 [![Build Status](https://travis-ci.org/infinityworks/node-app-data-connectors.svg?branch=master)](https://travis-ci.org/infinityworks/node-app-data-connectors)

 Collection of libraries to interface with external data sources.
 At the moment, the following sources are supported: